AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

 }
 ```

 The `validationToken` is consumed when you create a data repair job.
-You must use the [Server call estimate](server-call-estimate.md) endpoint to generate a new `validationToken` to call this API again.
+You must use the [Server Call estimate](server-call-estimate.md) endpoint to generate a new `validationToken` to call this endpoint again.

-## View a job list
+## View a Data Repair API job list

-Use this endpoint to retrieve a list of data repair jobs that were created for the given report suite.
+Use this endpoint to retrieve a list of your data repair jobs that were created for the given Report Suite.
 It includes both currently running and completed jobs.

 `GET https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{RSID}/job`